needle-mirror/com.unity.purchasing.udp/Documentation~/faq.md

 This can happen with an implementation via Unity IAP, if you forget to set UDP as the build target.

-It can also happen if you use the Minify option while building your APK; UDP may not able to find files/directories that it needs because of it.
-Keep UDP-related packages in a customised proguard file (or disable Minify option) and rebuild your game.
+It can also happen if you use the Minify option while building your APK; UDP may not be able to find files/directories that it needs because of it.
+Keep UDP-related packages in a customized proguard file (or disable Minify option) and rebuild your game.

 #### Why do I need to register my game before submitting it?